-The Trustees are responsible for setting general policy, adopting an annual development plan and budget, approving the annual statutory accounts, monitoring the Academy by the use of budgets and other data, and making the major decisions about the direction of the Academy, capital expenditure and staff appointments.
+The Trustees are responsible for setting general policy, adopting an annual development plan and budget, approving the Annual Report and Financial Statements, monitoring the Academy through the use of budgets and other data, and making the major decisions about the direction of the Academy, capital expenditure and staff appointments.

-The Trustees have devolved the day-to-day management of the Academy to the Headteacher and the Senior Leadership Team ('SLT').
-The SLT comprises the Headmaster, Assistant Heads, Head of 6th Form, Business Manager and SENCo.
+The Trustees have devolved the day-to-day management of the Academy to the Headteacher and the Senior Leadership Team ('SLT') whose names are set out on page one .
 The SLT implement the policies laid down by the Trustees and report back to them on performance.